 Wax, SNR 27 dB.
 Finicky to set up, what with removing all the surrounding cotton and softening them up in hand, and I’m afraid of pushing them in way too deep.
 They wiggle out too easily when sleeping on the side.
 But thanks to their smaller size, they’re also fairly comfortable, and they don’t absorb earwax.

 PU foam, SNR 39 dB.
-Technically similar to Snore Blockers, but not marketed for sleeping.
-Indeed, after a longer period, they get super uncomfortable, and seem to have woken me up.
-But the shape is a bit nicer, in that I’m not that afraid of sticking them in too deep.
+After a longer period, they get super uncomfortable, and seem to have woken me up.
+But the shape is quite friendly, as it seems impossible to stick them in too deeply.
 They also provide the strongest attenuation.

 Silicone putty, SNR 24 dB.
-It’s tricky for me to get a good seal, and then my ear can hurt slightly from the pressure.
+It’s tricky for me to get a good seal, and then my ear can hurt slightly from the pressure of my attempts.
 Somewhat surprisingly, they survive eating (jaw movements).
 Particularly uncomfortable for sleeping on the side, because it’s a big blob of silicone that gets pushed in.
 On the plus side, they’re a lot more hygienic.

 Adding background noise is similarly effective, even if I’m not particularly comfortable with putting a constant load on my hearing.
-Plus, it seems to work as an alarm clock--I get woken up by the sudden absence, despite having made the playback fade out gradually.
-In any case, I don’t expect any great reliability here, and I haven’t measured the delay yet either.
+Plus, it seems to work as an alarm clock--I get woken up by the sudden absence, despite making playback fade out gradually.
+Though I don’t expect any great reliability here, and I haven’t measured the delay yet either.